Announcing Our 2017-18 Grantees

 - Sisterhood of Salaam Shalom (SOSS) – Convening and training interfaith leaders

-The El-Hibri Foundation has also designated grant funds for social services at Dar al-Aytam, an orphanage in Lebanon, as part of its Legacy Fund.
+The El-Hibri Foundation has also designated grant funds for social services at Dar al-Aytam, an orphanage in Lebanon, as part of its Legacy Grants.

 Congratulations to all of our grant recipients!
 We look forward to working with you and all of our community partners this year.